himmAllRight/himmAllRight-source/content/post/website-switched-to-hugo.md

 ```

-This is how both the `Home` and `Archives` links have both already been added to the navigation bar.
-I adjusted the weight to get the `RSS` link to show up at the end of the menu, and that was it.
+This is how both the `Home` and `Archives` links were already been added to the navigation bar by default in the theme.
+I just added another item for the RSS link, and adjusted the weight to have it to show up at the end of the menu.
+That was it.

 ### Check how the posts display

 One task I needed to complete was going through and editing each post.
-The main issue that needed to be fixed in posts, which I [explained in the previous post](../website-transition-to-hugo/#image-size), was that the image tags needed to be switched from markdown to html syntax.
+The main issue that requiring a fix, which I [explained in the previous post](../website-transition-to-hugo/#image-size), was that the image tags needed to be switched from markdown to html syntax.
+While I originally planned to set a `width=100%` parameter for the image tags, I learned that using a `max-width: 100%;` worked much better for my use-case.
+I know this can be handled in the overall css file, but I like explicitly defining how to handle each image when I write a post.

 While editing the posts, I noticed that the [post summaries](../website-transition-to-hugo/#summary-setup) weren't displaying the content that I intended them to.
-I have hugo setup so that I manually cut off the summary location using a `<--more-->` tag in the markdown.But it didn't appear to be doing that.
+I have hugo configured so that I manually cut off the summary location using a `more` tag in the markdown.But it didn't appear to be doing that.

 <a href="../../img/posts/website-switched-to-hugo/summary-fix-spread.png"><img alt="Hugo Logo" src="../../img/posts/website-switched-to-hugo/summary-fix-spread.png" style="width: 100%; float: right; margin: 0px 15px 5px 5px;"/></a>